derekburgess/aiv_website/_pages/events.markdown

 ## Volunteer Demo Submissions 2024

-The AIVillage is seeking 16 volunteer project demos for this years DEF CON!
-If you're a student or in your early career, we'll pay for your flights and hotel to present this.
+The AIVillage is seeking 8 volunteer project demos for this years DEF CON!

 * Submit before April 25th you could present at RSA.
 * The top 8 demos will be invited to present them at the AI day Hackers on the Hill.
-* **Submissions should be made before May 1st 2024 to be considered in time for DEF CON.**
+* **Submissions should be made before June 1st 2024 to be considered in time for DEF CON 32 (August 8-12)**

 To learn more and submit your demo: **[Complete this google form](https://forms.gle/gZMe4SDJNqGWgdik7)**